-Traditional IT infrastructures are comprised of separate compute, storage, and networking components requiring different administrative groups and systems for their management.
+Traditional data center infrastructure is comprised of separate compute, storage, and networking components requiring different administrative groups and systems for its management.
 The storage team, for example, handles the maintenance of the storage subsystem and the relationship with the storage hardware vendor.
 The same goes for the servers and the network teams.
 Such infrastructures feature multiple management interfaces for separate components, higher maintenance costs, and are a real headache in terms of support since different components often come from different vendors.
 All of this makes infrastructure management a highly time- and effort-consuming task forcing businesses to spend their time and money just on keeping the IT infrastructure working instead of focusing on innovations and services delivery.

-The problem of the datacenter IT environment complexity and large hardware footprint is partially solved by deploying a converged infrastructure (CI).
-The main idea behind this concept is to minimize compatibility issues between servers, storage systems, and network switching.
+The main idea of converged infrastructure (CI) behind this concept is to minimize compatibility issues between servers, storage systems, and network switching.
 To achieve this, a converged infrastructure delivers a set of separate compute, storage, and networking resources optimized and tested for better interoperability.

-While reducing the complexity of the datacenter IT infrastructure to a certain extent, such approach has significant drawbacks.
+While reducing the complexity of the data center IT infrastructure to a certain extent, a converged approach has significant drawbacks.
 The components in a converged infrastructure are managed separately, requiring dedicated applications to manage various pieces of hardware, sometimes making administration a challenging task.
 Furthermore, such infrastructures have a large hardware footprint – servers, data storage devices, and networking equipment occupy unnecessary space and convert into limited flexibility and scaling options.
 Additionally, due to a large amount of hardware utilized, CI implies significant deployment and operational expenses.

 Hyperconverged infrastructure simplifies the work of system administrators by allowing them to manage and monitor the entire IT infrastructure from a “single pane of glass”.
 The hardware footprint is significantly reduced since all components are tightly integrated and delivered in a single building block.